 Protect your skin when working outdoors

-- Keep your shirt on – wear loose t-shirts or long sleeve shirts
+- Keep your shirt on, wear t-shirts or long sleeve shirts

-- Sunscreen – minimum SPF 15 and 4 star rating.
+- Sunscreen, minimum SPF 30 and 4 or 5 star rating.
 Apply generously and reapply often.
 Always use on ears, neck and face, even with a hat

-- Find a shady spot – if possible work in a shaded area and especially at lunchtime (strongest UV radiation) take your break in the shade.
+- Find a shady spot, if possible work in a shaded area and especially at lunchtime (strongest UV radiation is between 11am and 3pm) take your break in the shade.
 Even on cloudy days, UV rays can filter through

 CARE IN THE SUN

 Anyone can develop skin cancer, whatever their skin colour.
 However, certain skin types are more at risk from the effects of UV radiation than others.